dbajpeyi/expense-manager-api/README.md

 # expense-man-api

-A simple api service for Expense manager app
+A simple api service for Expense Manager app

 ## Prerequisites